Meenakshi Temple: Later history (18th century CE to present)

-During the colonial era, the population around the Meenakshi temple attracted a hub of Christian missionary activity headed by competing missions from Portugal and other parts of Europe.
-The British rulers first gave endowments to the temple and the British troops participated in temple festivities to gain socio-political acceptance.
-Lord Clive, for example, donated jewels looted by the East India Company from Sringapatam, but in 1820 they withdrew from their roles as temple patrons and participated in temple festivities.
-The missionaries ridiculed the temple artwork and criticized the temple practices while introducing themselves as "Roman Brahmins" and "Northern Sanniasis" [sic].
-The missionary efforts were largely unsuccessful with people continuing to patronize the temple after baptizing.
-The missionaries wrote back that the Tamils were "baptizing, but not converting", for they baptize if "someone wants a wife who is Christian" or medical aid when they have a disease, and material aid if they are poor.
+During the 18th century, the British gave endowments to the temple and participated in temple festivities to gain socio-political acceptance.
+Robert Clive donated the jewels looted by the British from Srirangapatna to the temple.
+However, in 1820, they withdrew from their roles as temple patrons and only participated in temple festivities.
+The Christian missionaries ridiculed the temple artwork and criticised the temple practices.
+However, the missionary efforts were largely unsuccessful with people continuing to patronise the temple.